ImaginationForPeople/imaginationforpeople/docs/overview.rst

 `I4P` is following an open process for its development and is licensed under free software licences (mainly `AGPL v3`_, `BSD`_ and `Creative Commons`_).
-Everyone is welcomed to use, distribute and contribute to it as long as you give you enhancements back.
+Everyone is welcomed to use, distribute and contribute to it as long as you give your enhancements back.

 Project sheets
 ==============